- Study and intern in one of the top financial centers in Europe, and the commercial capital of Great Britain

 Note: You are required to attend every pre-departure class to prepare for the program, or you will not be allowed to participate in the program.
 Special circumstances may allow flexibility on this requirement but must be approved by the program director before the class absence.
 If you are dropped from the program due to non-attendance, you will be subject to the penalties listed under Withdrawal Procedure & Penalties.

 - You must be 18 or older.

 - You must be in good academic standing and have no current or past disciplinary sanctions.

 - You will need a passport that is valid for at least six months after your scheduled return date.

-- Copy of all program passports due to Study Abroad office by March 31.
+- Copy of passport due to Study Abroad office by March 31.

 - Must pass a background check

 - Must be selected for an internship